kishlaykiku/Virtual-Art-Gallery/README.md

 - **Remove Artwork**: Delete artworks from the gallery.
 - **Get Artwork by ID**: Retrieve details of a specific artwork using its ID.
 - **Search Artworks**: Search artworks based on keywords (title, description, medium).
-- **Add Artwork to User Favorites**: Mark artworks as favorites for a user.
+- **Add Artwork to User Favourites**: Mark artworks as favourites for a user.
-- **Remove Artwork from User Favorites**: Unmark artworks from a user's favorites.
+- **Remove Artwork from User Favourites**: Unmark artworks from a user's favourites.
-- **Get User Favorite Artworks**: Retrieve the list of favorite artworks for a specific user.
+- **Get User Favourite Artworks**: Retrieve the list of favourite artworks for a specific user.

 ## Prerequisites
 - **Java 8+**: Make sure Java is installed and added to your system's PATH.